lmparppei/BeatPlugins/README.md

 )
 ```

+Be careful not to overwrite the `Beat` object inside the page, as it can cause the app to be unresponsive to user.
+Also, only store **an object** in `Beat.data`.
+You can add your own CSS alongside the HTML if you so will — the current CSS is still under development.
+Just remember to add `!important` when needed.

-Easiest way to use HTML panels is to create a folder-type plugin containing a template:
+The easiest way to use HTML panels is to create a folder-type plugin and loading a template:
 ```
 let html = Beat.assetAsString("template.html");
 Beat.htmlPanel(html, 500, 300, null);
 ```

-Be careful not to overwrite the `Beat` object inside the page, as it can cause the app to be unresponsive to user.
-Also, only store **an object** in `Beat.data`.
-You can add your own CSS alongside the HTML if you so will — the current CSS is still under development.
-Just remember to add `!important` when needed.

-**NOTE:** When using asynchronous methods and callbacks in plugins, you **HAVE** to end its execution using `Beat.end()`.
+**NOTE:** When using asynchronous methods and callbacks in plugins, you **HAVE** to end its execution using `Beat.end()`, as in the example above.
 Otherwise you might end up draining the user's memory.

 #### Custom Actions in the Panel

-You can't run regular plugin code from inside the HTML panel, so some hacky solutions are needed.
+Beat plugin code can't be run from inside the HTML panel, so some hacky solutions are needed to communicate with the app.

-You can set the `Beat.data` object and send it to the callback without the user pressing *Close* button using `Beat.closeAndSendData()`.
+You can run regular JavaScript, however, and set the `Beat.data` object.
+The object is sent to the parser when user presses *Close*, but if you want to create your own submit button, use `Beat.closeAndSendData()` method in your JavaScript.

 HTML code:
 ````